seladb/PcapPlusPlus/README.md

 **What makes PcapPlusPlus different from similar C++ wrappers for libpcap/WinPcap?**
 - Designed to be lightweight and efficient
+- Support for **DPDK** fast packet processing engine which enables packet capturing and transmition in line rate using kernel bypass
 - Support for ntop's **PF_RING** packet capturing engine that dramatically improves the packet capture speed
 - Support for many protocols, including HTTP protocol parsing and editing
 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)